zhuminjie/OpenSeesPyDoc/src/quedmesh.rst

 			      * :doc:`elasticBeamColumn`
 			      * :doc:`forceBeamColumn-Element`
 			      * :doc:`dispBeamColumn-Element`
+			      * :doc:`ShellMITC4`

-			      if no type is given, only nodes are created. if beam elements are given, beams are created instead of triangular elements.
+			      if no type is given, only nodes are created.
+			      If beam elements are given, beams are created instead of quad elements.
+			      If triangular elements are given, they are created by dividing one quad to two triangles.

    ``eleArgs`` |list|         a list of element arguments.
 The arguments
                               are same as in the element commands, but without